erasmus-without-paper/ewp-specs-architecture/README.md

  * **Anonymous access**: The request can be made by anyone.
 The client does not need to use any SSL certificate.

- * **Access to anyone from within the EWP Network**: Client certificate is required.
-The server needs to verify if the client's request was signed by *any* of the certificates *or* domains listed in the EWP Registry.
+ * **Access to anyone from within the EWP Network**: Clients are required to use a certificate when performing requests.
+The certificate must match at least one of the `<certificate>`s *or* `<common-name>`s listed in the EWP Registry.

- * **Access to a single EWP Host which covers a specific HEI**: Requests MUST be signed by a certificate of a single, specific EWP Host.
-Other EWP Hosts MUST NOT be able to access the resource.
+ * **Access to a single EWP Host which covers a specific HEI**: Clients are required to use a certificate when performing requests, and this certificate must belong to a specific EWP Host.
+Other EWP Hosts will not be able to access the resource.
 (This will probably be the most common policy across EWP APIs, as the project focuses on exchanging data between HEIs.)

 <a name='backward-compatibility-rules'></a>